kubernetes-sigs/gateway-api/site-src/concepts/use-cases.md

 logic](/guides/http-routing) and rollout plans (e.g. [traffic splitting rollouts](/guides/traffic-splitting)).

-[north/south]:/concepts/glossary#north-south-traffic
+[north/south]:/concepts/glossary#northsouth-traffic

 ## Multiple applications behind a single Gateway

-This is remarkably similar to the [basic north/south use case](#basic-north-south-use-case), but there are multiple application teams:
+This is remarkably similar to the [basic north/south use case](#basic-northsouth-use-case), but there are multiple application teams:
 Ana and her team are managing a storefront application in the `store` Namespace, while Allison and her team are managing a website in the `site` Namespace.